seasketch/geoprocessing/website/docs/Migrating.md

 npm run storybook
 ```

-Make sure to commit all of your changes to your git repo, and re-deploy your project to AWS when ready.
+Finally, rebuild and redeploy your project.

 ```bash
 npm run build
 npm run deploy
 ```

-After deploy, you may also need to reimport and republish all of your datasources using `reimport:data` and `publish:data` commands.
+After deploy, breaking changes may also require you to reimport and republish all of your datasources using `reimport:data` and `publish:data` commands.
 Follow the steps for your particular migration below.

 ## Test Stack